Department of Geography and Environment (GRAD)

 The department occupies the top two floors of Carolina Hall and has access to extensive computational laboratories needed to fulfill its research and teaching mission, with specialized facilities dedicated to spatial analysis and the use of geographic information systems.
 A range of geographic data sets is readily available.
 An extensive collection of geographic books and periodicals, including an exceptionally strong collection of foreign periodicals, is held in the nearby Davis Library, while Wilson Library houses a large map collection.

-The Department of Geography offers advanced work leading to the master of arts and doctor of philosophy degrees.
-Both the M.A. and Ph.D. degrees are offered, but the major emphasis of the program is on the Ph.D., even for those not yet possessing an M.A.
+The Department of Geography and Environment offers advanced programs leading to the master of arts and doctor of philosophy degrees.
+While both the M.A. and Ph.D. degrees are offered, the major emphasis of the program is on the Ph.D., even for those not yet possessing an M.A.
 Incoming students are roughly evenly mixed between those with and without a master's degree.

-Incoming graduate students are required to complete three core courses (GEOG 702, GEOG 703, and GEOG 704) presenting the foundations of geographical theory, communication, and research.
-Thereafter the program of study is flexible and tailored to the needs of the individual student.
-Students select the appropriate coursework and dissertation topic in consultation with their advisor and research committee.
+All graduate students are required to complete three core courses (GEOG 702, GEOG 703, and GEOG 704) presenting the foundations of geographical theory, communication, and research.
+Thereafter, the program of study is flexible and tailored to the needs of the individual student.
+Students select the appropriate coursework and dissertation topic in consultation with their advisor and dissertation/thesis committee.

 Departmental research specializations include